-A Regional Director has authority to revoke a certification on a motion by one of the parties or on his/her own initiative, if he/she feels that revocation is appropriate in a given situation.
+A Regional Director has authority to revoke a certification on a motion by one of the parties or on their own initiative, if they feel that revocation is appropriate in a given situation.

 Where the certification involved arose out of a consent election agreement, the Regional Director's action on revocation shall be final.